Where and What Is a Passport Book Number? (2025 Guide)

 Final Thoughts:

-If you are filling out a DS-160 form, you will need to have everything ready before starting the application.
+If you’re filling out a DS-160 form, make sure you have all the required information ready before starting the application.

 First, verify if your passport has a book number and gather all other necessary information.